eclipse-iceoryx/iceoryx2/examples/rust/blackboard/README.md

 > **`f64`), and the types in the `iceoryx2-bb-container` library are**
 > **cross-language compatible!**

+This example illustrates the blackboard messaging pattern, a key-value repository in shared memory.
+Each communication participant can access exactly the entries it needs instead of the whole repository, making it useful for sharing a global configuration or state, for example.

+> [!IMPORTANT]
+> In addition to the shared memory related requirements mentioned above, the
+> keys and values stored in the blackboard must implement `Copy`.
+To be able to
+> store and retrieve keys in the blackboard, the key must also implement `Eq`.

-This example illustrates the blackboard messaging pattern.
-A writer updates the values in the blackboard every second and a reader reads and prints them to the console.
+In this example, one writer updates the values in the blackboard every second and a reader reads and prints them to the console.
 The key-value pairs must be defined via the the service builder:

 ```rust
 node.service_builder(&service_name)